Getting to us

 Yes, though there are some risks that you may want to consider:

 - The caves have no doors.
 Whilst none of our guests have ever had their personal belongings stolen during their stay with us, to avoid tempting any potential thieves, we suggest you not to leave any valuable or irreplaceable items unattended in your cave.
 If you arrive with valuable possessions then during your stay we can store them for you in the cave of our guard dog.

-- We live on the edge of the local gitano community.
+- We live on the edge of the local gypsy community.
 Whilst we maintain good relations with the community it is quite normal for the children to be suspicious of newcomers, and sometimes to be rude.
 We try to use this as our chance to practice patience and loving kindness.

 - In the summer it can get very hot.
 If you need to leave your cave in the midday heat we strongly advise you always to carry plenty of water with you.

-- Our dog, Berner, bites.
+- Our dog, Bernard, bites.
 He is very territorial, and so far, we have only known him to bite people when he is guarding his cave, thus we suggest you not to walk past his cave.
 We walk him twice a day.
 He has never bitten a guest whilst on his walks, but nonetheless we suggest that if you are scared of dogs, you stay in your cave during his walking times.

 What do I need to bring?